**new GRIP orders shipping 23/24 May**

 Remove the 10 (3mm dia. x 5mm long Flanged Head Phillips) Screws for plastic, with a suitable Phillips screwdriver. (store the screws in your small container)

-The LED lens may be in the position indicated by "LENS" on the photo or you will find it still attached to the PCB.
+The LED lens may be in the position indicated by the red arrow on the photo or you will find it still attached to the PCB.
 Find it and store in your small container.

 Lift off the LED screen assembly.
 If it feels